8417 AUDIENCE MEMBERS

 We are committed to hearing a wide range of stories, from a wide range of voices and we will work with you to help you get ready for the Queer Memoir “stage.”

 What’s going on now?
-We just had an amazing event using a new (to us) venue….the Q TRAIN.
+We’re gearing up for our fall season, but this summer we had an amazing event using a new (to us) venue….the Q TRAIN.

 We boarded the train at the Atlantic Pacific stop on a Sunday morning at 11 am, got on and…told stories!
 It was an amazing morning and some of the folks on the train even stayed on past their stops to hear the end of the “show.”
 Here Erica Cardwell shares a story about her childhood in Baltimore that transported us all into the narrative completely….